500daysofansh/Auto-Tailor/README.md

 > **Stop writing generic cover letters.** Let Python and AI write tailored, professional applications for you in seconds.

 ## 🚀 What is Auto-Tailor?
-Auto-Tailor is a CLI tool that completely automates the job application process.
-It reads your **Resume (PDF)** and a target **Job Description**, analyzes them using **Google's Gemini 1.5/Pro AI**, and generates a highly persuasive, professional cover letter.
+Auto-Tailor is a CLI tool that automates the job application process.
+It reads your **Resume (PDF)** and a target **Job Description**, analyzes them using **Google's Gemini AI**, and generates a highly persuasive, professional cover letter.

-It doesn't just fill in blanks—it studies your experience and explains *why* you are the perfect fit for the specific role.
+It doesn't just fill in blanks—it studies your experience and explains *why* you are the perfect fit for the specific role based on the job requirements.

 ## ✨ Key Features
 - **📄 Smart PDF Parsing:** Extracts text directly from your `resume.pdf`.